 An article I recently came across illustrates this misperception perfectly.
 It said in part:

 While I was dismayed to see this blatant misunderstanding of what PR can and cannot do, I was relieved to see another commenter attempt to clear things up a bit.

 People who write these kinds of stories are not entirely in the wrong because their definition of PR comes from an old book.
 You see, while marketing has sprouted off innovative techniques and practices like Growth Hacking, so too has PR.
 The truth is there is a type of PR that has a place in EVERY startup, at almost any stage in their lifecycle.
 Its name, although a little less sexy (because we haven’t thought of a better one) is Growth PR.

 Growth PR looks outward AND within, examining all areas of potential growth and influence, from owned content and SEO strategy, to earned media and influencer engagement, weaving them all together to create one of the most efficient and effect drivers of leads, users, and overall engagement.
 It sheds fat and drives forward with only the most effective methods.
 And storytelling… don’t get me started on storytelling; true Growth PR can shape and tell stories that sell themselves.

 Here’s the difference between the PR people think startups should avoid and the Growth PR entrepreneurs and founders would be foolish to avoid.

-While we acknowledge that there are plenty of PR firms who wrongfully claim that they are a startup centric shop, there are good agencies and practitioners out there who can combine a true understanding of the startup ecosystem with an expertise in growth public relations and digital marketing to help your startup grow.
+While we acknowledge that there are plenty of PR firms who wrongfully claim that they are a startup-centric shop, there are good agencies and practitioners out there who can combine a true understanding of the startup ecosystem with expertise in growth public relations and digital marketing to help your startup grow.